Hall effect: Other Hall effects

-The Hall Effects family has expanded to encompass other quasi-particles in semiconductor nanostructures.
-Specifically, a set of Hall Effects has emerged based on excitons and exciton-polaritons in 2D materials and quantum wells.
+The Hall effects family has expanded to encompass other quasiparticles in semiconductor nanostructures.
+Specifically, a set of Hall effects has emerged based on excitons and exciton-polaritons in 2D materials and quantum wells.

 Applications

 Hall sensors amplify and use the Hall effect for a variety of sensing applications.

 Hall-effect thrusters use the Hall effect to limit electrons' axial motion and use them to accelerate a propellant.